- Thirty something

 Unless you asked, you’d never know she’s a Christian.
-There are signs that show it but nothing that’s obvious.
-She’d rather you judge her by her actions, not religion or sex.
+There are small signs but nothing that’s obvious.
+She’d rather you judge her by her actions, not religion.
 Religion is deeply personal to Sam.
-It’s not something to force upon another.
+It’s not something she’d force upon another.

-She’s a ball of tightly wound anxiety.
+She’s a ball of anxiety.
 It makes her doubt every word, every action.
 It keeps asking one question over and over: ‘Am I doing enough for God?’

 There’s a lot to live up to.
-She doesn’t want to disappoint anyone, least of all Him.
+She doesn’t want to disappoint Him.

-It’s as if her mind runs a thousand ‘what if’ scenarios per second and micro-manages each one of them independently as they get closer to the present.
+It’s as if her mind runs a thousand ‘what if’ scenarios a second and then micro-manages each moment.

-There’s something to worry over for every moment of the day.
+There’s something to worry about every second of the day.

 Is the coffee too hot, or not hot enough?
-What if the discussion is too political or isn’t high-brow enough?
-Should she offer tea instead?
+What if the discussion turns political?
+Should she offer tea?

 It’s difficult to be Sam.

-There’s a proper way to do things but rescue missions are at-the-ready should propriety be insufficient.
+She expects catastrophes but plans on contingencies.
+Rescue missions are at-the-ready should propriety be insufficient.

 Needless to say, her work ethic prohibits spontaneity.
 Husband Mitchell often has to negotiate with Sam to be with her.

-Free time is wasteful, unproductive…. and sex is such a frivolous activity anyway.
+Free time doesn’t exist.
+It’s wasteful, unproductive…. and sex is a frivolous activity anyway.

 Romance rarely makes it into Sam’s diaries.

-This explains why her husband has been spending more time away from home – it gives Sam more time to achieve other things and please God.
-His new hobby alleviates pressure.
+This explains why her husband has been spending more time away from home – it gives Sam more time to achieve her best and please God.

-Samantha’s a young woman with old Catholic heart and spirit.
+Samantha’s a young woman with an old Catholic spirit.
 All her marriage needs to thrive is prayer and Faith.

-It’s been a year since Sam and Mitchell decided to plan to have a child and about two years since they were intimate with each other.
-Sam believes God will provide the answers.
-Mitchell waits to be allocated time in Sam’s well-thumbed, dog-eared diaries to play his part.
+It’s been a year since Sam and Mitchell decided to plan to have a child and about two years since they were intimate.
+Sam believes God will provide.